ECOTOURISM BUSINESS ONLINE COURSE

-This course provides an excellent foundation for establishing and operating a new or existing Ecotourism business.
-Not only to do you get to learn the exciting business of ecotourism guiding and management, but also the often overlooked but fundamental elements to running a sucessful business such as bookkeeping and marketing.
-These practical skills combined with an exciting choice in natural history topics such as marine biology, earth science, ornithology or electives such as adventour tourism and wilderness activities make this course a sure ticket to sucess.
+Study ecotourism to develop the skills you need to run a SUCCESSFUL ecotourism business.
+This course provides an excellent foundation for any Ecotourism business - new or existing.
+This course draws from international influences across a range of disciplines - not only to do you get to learn the exciting business of ecotourism guiding and management, but also the fundamental elements to running a successful business such as business operations and marketing.
+These practical skills combined with an exciting choice in environmental topics such as marine biology, earth science, ornithology or electives such as adventure tourism and wilderness activities make this course a sure ticket to success.

 Modules